HollerLondon/sfMooToolsFormExtraPlugin/README.md

    * MooEditable requires MooTools.More:
      * More/Class.Refactor
      * More/Locale
+   * mooRainbow requires MooTools.More:
+     * More/Slider
+     * More/Drag
+     * More/Color
- * MooEditable and Datepicker in lib/vendor - see *Setup*
+ * MooEditable, Datepicker and mooRainbow in lib/vendor - see *Setup*

 Setup
 -----

-*NOTE*: Using [custom fork of Mooditable](https://github.com/angelsk/mooeditable) for convenience.
+*NOTE*: Using custom forks of [Mooditable](https://github.com/angelsk/mooeditable) and [mooRainbow](https://github.com/angelsk/mooRainbow/) for easy to fix bugs with new versions of MooTools.
-*NOTE*: Using [custom fork for Datepicker](https://github.com/angelsk/mootools-datepicker) as file structure changed, also added 'datepicker_light' theme (default) with calendar icon - meshes better with symfony
+*NOTE*: Using custom fork of [Datepicker](https://github.com/angelsk/mootools-datepicker) as file structure changed, also added 'datepicker_light' theme (default) with calendar icon - meshes better with symfony (and as above).

 ### Note for SVN